heikotopol/heikotopol.github.io/_pages/publications.md

 ## Submitted Works

+* R. Salazar Ortiz and G. Dursun and H. Topol and B. Markert and M. Stoffel:
+_Migration and remodeling in cartilage replacement materials – an in-vitro bioreactor study_, submitted to **PAMM - Proc.
+Appl.
+Math.
+Mech.** on 14 October 2022.

 * K. Brenzel, N. Wilmanns, L. Johnen, M. Praster, M. Röhrig, <ins>H. Topol</ins>, C. Brandl, B. Markert, and M. Stoffel:
 _Extension of an In Vitro Spine Test Rig to Track Load-dependent Biomechanics of the Lumbar Spine under Physiological Conditions_, submitted to **PAMM - Proc.
 Appl.
 Math.
 Mech.** on 5 October 2022.